Skip to content

 • IP address for your server (using 111.111.11.11 here as an example, please replace with your own)

-• SSH port of access (often 22 or replace with what your provider gives you)
+• SSH port of access (the standard is 22 or replace with what your provider gives you)

 • Root (admin) password